MediaComem/comem-masrad-dfa/subjects/jquery-dom/README.md

 Its first parameter is **the selector** for those elements.

-But the function also have a second parameter, that is the **context in which the search is conducted**.
+But the function also have a second (optional) parameter, which is the **context in which the search is conducted**.

 By default, the context is the complete HTML page, but you can pass it **any object representing a subset of the DOM**.